World-Konkani-Centre/SCL-2022-BitSlashers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hello, welcome to Coder Connect.
+Hello, welcome to WeGroW.
 Extremely glad you’re here.
-Have you ever been frustrated/discouraged while looking out for a bunch of aptitude questions?
-Were the level of questions not able to meet your expectations?
-Ever felt the need of an associate to discuss and clear your doubts?
-This portal has been designed to guide you through this strenuous journey and pave an easier path for the destination.
+You might have observed farmers bearing huge loss during crop trade due to lack of market knowledge and predominance of intermediaries.
+Hence we are a single stop solution where farmers meet consumers, aided with analytical insights and regular price visibility.

 ### Built With
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)